 NOTE: When battery voltage depletes to 11.7 volts and below, a warning message will appear alerting you of low battery voltage.
+The low voltage warning will disappear when voltage is greater than 12.5 volts.

 System Diagnostics (Dash Board)